casualcomputer/social-network-analysis/README.md

 # Social-Network-Analysis
-Analysis of government websites (scraped and traversed using BFS) as a social network
+Analysis of government websites (scraped and built the graph by traversal with BFS) as a social network